MariaTsantaki/FASMA-synthesis/README.md

   plot: true
 ```

-This example indicates that for the observed spectrum Sun_HARPS.fits with resolution 115000, FASMA will start the minimization process starting from solar values, keeping the parameters vmac and vt fixed and using the refine option (see below).
+This example indicates that for the observed spectrum `Sun_HARPS.fits` with resolution 115000, FASMA will initialize the minimization process starting from solar values, keeping the parameters vmac and vt fixed and using the `refine` option (see below).
 This option was used to derive parameters in Tsantaki et al. (2018).
-The spectral regions for the synthesis are difined in the intervals.lst file with the option intervals_file.
+The spectral regions for the synthesis are defined in the `intervals.lst` file with the option intervals_file.
 The final spectrum will be plotted.
 For the not listed options, FASMA uses the default ones.

- 3) For a given line list and a set of initial values, a synthetic spectrum is creared, saved in the 'results' folder, and plotted.
+ 3) For a given line list and a set of initial values, a synthetic spectrum is creared, saved in the `results` folder, and plotted.

  ```yaml
 star: